• Cavitt Creek Falls features a small waterfall with rock jumping opportunities

-Located roughly 25 miles east of Roseburg, the Cavitt Creek Falls Recreation Site is a popular destination for summer getaways.
+Located roughly 25 miles east of Roseburg, Cavitt Creek Falls Recreation Site is a popular destination for summer getaways.
 This place offers a variety of activities such as swimming, cliff jumping, hiking, picnicking, and camping.

-Surrounded by a beautiful ancient forest, Cavitt Creek Falls is an excellent spot to cool off on a hot summer day.
+Surrounded by the North Umpqua National Forest, Cavitt Creek Falls is an excellent spot to cool off on a hot summer day.

-This site offers 10 individual campsites, available on a first come, first-served basis, and day-use area.
+This site offers 10 individual campsites, available on a first-come, first-served basis, and a day-use area.
 Trout fishing with artificial flies and lures is open from Cavitt Creek and Little River from late May through mid-September.
-Contact Oregon Department of Fish and Wildlife for their regulations and exact season dates.
+Contact the Oregon Department of Fish and Wildlife for their regulations and exact season dates.

 Cautions: Cliff jumping and slippery rocks are associated with risks, please use caution and make safe decisions.

 Open: Mid-may – end of September from 8 am to 8 pm